freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/lab-colored-boxes/66f3f6eb66ea9dc41cdc30df.md

 8. The `.color3` element should have a `background-color` that uses a predefined (word) color value.
 9. The `.color4` element should have a `background-color` that uses a HSL color value.
 10. The `.color5` element should have a `background-color` set.

+**Note:** Be sure to link your stylesheet in your HTML and apply your CSS.

 # --hints--